Today, I bring back one of my most-read blog posts from 2017. It read as follows:

 At the end of each year, I select my choice for the best new leadership book for that year, and then highlight that book on my blog.

 Well, we're only five months into 2017 and there is a new leadership book so good that I can't wait until year-end to share it with you.
 And, it's likely to be among the select few options for best new leadership book of 2017.
-Available starting Wednesday, June 1, it's called, The Inspiration Code, by Kristi Hedges.
+It's called, The Inspiration Code, by Kristi Hedges.

 Perhaps now more than any other time, the need for inspirational leadership is critical in the workplace.
 Filled with profound insights and compelling data, and based on a commissioned survey on who and what inspires people, Hedges uncovers a set of consistent, learnable behaviors that dramatically enhance leadership success.
 And, shows you how to inspire those you lead.
 And, how to energize people every day.

 But, first, what exactly is inspiration?
 Hedges explains that psychology professors Todd Thrash and Andrew Elliot have determined that inspiration is: